What is managed IT services?

 Break/fix—an older style for delivering IT services and repairs to organizations in a fee-for-service framework.
 Essentially, a client contacts a break/fix technician to request upgrades, maintenance, or to resolve issues, and the technician bills the customer upon completion of the work.

-Fully managed IT services—Managed IT services that are coupled with a Network Operations Center to proactively monitor systems, resolve issues and perform work with a level of expertise and efficiency unparalleled to other solutions.
+Fully managed IT services—services that are coupled with a Network Operations Center to proactively monitor systems, resolve issues and perform work with a level of expertise and efficiency unparalleled to other solutions.

-Help desk—a managed IT service offering that provides information and technical support to end users.
+Help desk—an offering that provides information and technical support to end users.
 Some MSPs white label their Help Desk services for the client SMB.

 Information technology (IT)—an enterprise solution for storing, transmitting, creating, and using data through computing devices, networks and telecommunications.